Growing Shallots for natural flavours enhancement in your daily meals is a great idea.

 Grow

-shallots clove the best in early spring.
+shallots the best in early spring.
 Their growing cycles are

-similar to the garlic cloves, but they grow much faster than garlic
+similar to the garlics, but they grow much faster than garlic

 bulbs.